openlookeng/hetu-core/hetu-docs/en/faq/faq.md

 1. What connectors does the openLooKeng support?

-   > Data source connectors supported by the openLooKeng
+   > Data source connectors supported by the openLooKeng.
    >
    > | Data Source| Performance Optimization|
    > ----------|----------